LaljitSingh/RetailApplication/README.md

     },
     "customerName": "Karan",
     "totalRewards": 120
   }
     ```
 2. Get Rewards for all customers:
-    + URI: "api/getAllCustomerTransactionö
+    + URI: "api/getAllCustomerTransaction"

-    + Calculate reward points for a customer for each transaction for given amount of time and prepare a report.
+    + Calculate reward points for a customer for each transaction for last three months.
     + Response Body:
     ```json
 [
     {
         "customerId": "customer1",